igorzhilin/powershell/Power BI desktop/README.md

 - ImportExcel
 - JoinModule

-## What may need further polishing
+## What needs further polishing
 1. When a measure is renamed, the script then cascades the change to other measures referencing the old name of the measure and does a find-replace in their DAX formulas.
 This usually works.
 But I have not tested this thoroughly.
+3. Currently renamed columns are not cascaded to measures.
+This means, column is renamed, measure cannot find it and breaks.
+Cascading column name changes is in the plans.
 2. Currently any change done on the PBI desktop data model is saved in the data model immediately (each function calls `$db.Model.SaveChanges()` at the end).
 Further time savings may be gained if `$db.Model.SaveChanges()` is called after all required changes have been made.
 3. For the same reason, und of changes is not implemented - however, in theory the SSAS object model provides method [`Model.UndoLocalChanges`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.analysisservices.tabular.model.undolocalchanges?view=analysisservices-dotnet).